Planning things to do in Logan with kids and you really want something fun?

 Global Food Markets

 Logan’s Global Food Markets are sure to deliver an explosion to your senses with a fresh farmers market and over 100 authentic food stalls serving freshly made breakfast cuisines from around the world.
 Free entry and lots of free parking available.
 The markets are open every Sunday 6am-12pm (rain, hail or shine).
-Take a look at our comprehensive list of dates for the Global Food Markets.

 Website: Global food markets